mromanoff/switch-test/README.md

 * Use CSS Flex box and CSS Grid properties
 * Use Prittier and ESlint.
 Added Husky pre-commit hooks
 * Use Jest for unit test, snapshots and code coverage
+* Implement Search filter
+* Use common, functional and template less components